Learn how to improve hydraulic crane power

 The updated EnPak® A60 all-in-one from Miller offers several technologies and design advancements that deliver the power and performance needed for optimized hydraulic operation on the jobsite.

-A more efficient pump design results in more power for operators, which helps to solve the issue of slow crane performance.
+A more efficient pump design results in more power for operators.
+This helps to solve the issue of slow crane performance.
 Also, with a more efficient pump, less heat management is needed.
 This reduces wear on the system compared to other all-in-ones.
 Also, less input power is needed, resulting in less load and wear on the all-in-one engine.
-In addition, PTO systems (with their less efficient pump design) need oil coolers or larger reservoirs, which take up more space and add weight to the truck.
+In addition, PTO systems have less efficient pump design.
+They need oil coolers or larger reservoirs, which take up more space and add weight to the truck.

 The EnPak A60 uses a variable pump instead of a fixed pump, which delivers numerous benefits for operators:

-- It provides the ability to set a higher flow output — allowing for faster operation for the majority of hydraulic needs on the jobsite, including light load movement and crane setup (including lowering outriggers).
+- It provides the ability to set a higher flow output.
+This allows for faster operation for the majority of jobsite hydraulic needs, including light load movement and crane setup (including lowering outriggers).

 - The system can modulate the output as needed to match the application.
-When there isn’t any load, the crane will operate faster, but with a heavier load, the crane will operate smoother and slower for safety, which allows for precise movements.
+When there isn’t any load, the crane will operate faster.
+With a heavier load, the crane will operate smoother and slower for safety, which allows for precise movements.

-- The pump can also set the flow higher under lighter loads, so flow is only reduced under very heavy loads, which happens less frequently.
+- The pump can also set the flow higher under lighter loads.
+That way flow is only reduced under very heavy loads, which happens less frequently.

 - If a cold weather start is needed, the EnPak A60 can turn off the pump flow to reduce losses (or friction) during cold starting.
 This improves engine starting in cold weather operation so the operator can get to work faster.